wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

     </strong>
     :
     <em>
         Burn area derived from IR perimeters from August 17th to September 10th.
-Red dashed line shows the final burn area from CALFIRE.
-The orange dashed line shows the final burn area from MTBS final perimeter.
+The red dashed line shows the final burn area from CALFIRE.
+The orange dashed line shows the final burn area from the MTBS final perimeter.
     </em>
 </p>

 ### Benchmarks

-See Key Performance Indicator (KPI) and normalization defintions [here](../../metrics/index.md).
+See Key Performance Indicator (KPI) and normalization definitions [here](../../metrics/index.md).

 #### Average Jaccard Index over study period